 A necessary condition for the macroeconomic factors to be priced sources of time-varying risk is that they display time-varying volatility.
-In Figure 4 the conditional volatility of each factor is plotted together with the risk total premium.
+In Figure 3 the conditional volatility of each factor is plotted together with the risk total premium.
 The volatility of the macroeconomic variables clearly varies through time and tends to be greatest during recessions when the risk premium is also at its height.
-Inflation and output volatility seem to have been lower in the last twenty years than in the more turbulent 1970's, whereas money growth volatility has recently returned to the high levels of 1970's after a period of tranquility.
-Maccini and Pagan (2003) have suggested that the decline in output volatility is a reflection of volatility following a square root process.
+Inflation and output volatility seem to have been lower in the last twenty years than in the more turbulent 1970's whereas, after a period of tranquility, money growth volatility has recently returned to the high levels of 1970's.
+Maccini and Pagan (2003) have suggested that the decline in output volatility reflects that it follows a square root process.
 A contributing factor is that there has been a reduction in negative shocks to output in the most recent period.

 Another necessary condition for the macroeconomic factors to be priced is that they are correlated with the excess return.
 In Figure 5 we plot the time-varying correlations between the market excess return and the macroeconomic factors.
 This shows the strength of the correlations and the fact that they vary over time.
 The conditional correlation between the excess market return and inflation is predominantly negative, unlike the correlations with output and money growth.
+These are also cyclical.

 Combining this information gives the contribution of each factor to the total risk premium.
 This is plotted in Figure 6.
 We find that the contribution of the market return is positive, but that of inflation is nearly always negative, whilst the contribution of output fluctuates in sign, being largely negative in the 1970's and positive in the 1980's, but becoming negative again during the late 1990's recession.
 To gain more understanding of what is happening, in Figure 7 we show for Model 2 the time-varying correlations between certain macroeconomic factors and the correlation with the risk premium.
-During the 1973-1975 recession, when the risk premium is strongly negative, Figure 3 shows that inflation volatility was high.
-Figure 6 reveals that its contribution to the risk premium was at its most negative, and Figure 7 shows that the correlation between inflation became significantly negative.
+For example in the 1974/5 recession a large negative cyclical shock is associated with a substantial rise in the risk premium.
 Figure 7 also reveals that during this recession, the correlation between inflation and output are strongly negative, reflecting the fact that the recession was caused by a supply shock - the rise in oil and other commodity prices - and not a demand shock.
 There is another strong negative correlation in 1979 when there was a second oil price shock.
-During later recessions inflation and output are positively correlated which is consistent with the recessions being due instead to negative demand shocks.
+During later recessions inflation and output are positively correlated which is consistent with these recessions being due instead to negative demand shocks.